menacit/database_course/resources/labs/exam/README.md

 ### Mandatory ("G")
-- Start up lab environment using Docker Compose and validate access to web application/database
+- Start up lab environment using Docker Compose and validate access to "database-1"
 - Design and define table structure for forum application in the database "forum\_data"
 - Create user "db\_app\_user" with privileges required to access/utilize the database "forum\_data"
 - Design/Implement database queries in app to provide functionality for "GET /api/threads"